section/polyscale-metrics/README.md

 $ kubectl apply -f polyscale-metrics-service.yaml
 ```

-Substitute YOUR_CACHE_CONNECTION_STRING, YOUR_ORIGIN_CONNECTION_STRING, and YOUR_QUERY in the Deployment resource and apply:
+Substitute YOUR_CACHE_CONNECTION_STRING, YOUR_ORIGIN_CONNECTION_STRING, and YOUR_QUERY in the Deployment resource.
+YOUR_QUERY can be something as simple as ```select * from shoppinglist limit 1;```, as long as the table exists.
+The actual contents of the row is not important.
+Then apply:

 ```
 $ kubectl apply -f polyscale-metrics-deployment.yaml